Early Bird: Save 10% on all courses! Enrol before 29th February.

 Reiterate your commitment to learning

-Talk about your qualification by sharing the skills you learned and how you will apply them to the role
+Talk about your certification by sharing the skills you learned and how you will apply them to the role

 Share a sample project, assignment, or certification (if asked)